FunPact/DAY_13_End_to_End_Architecture_Design/README.md

 Supporting Operational Layers such as **Job Orchestration, Streaming Ingestion Capability, Performance Monitoring, & Cost Optimization** are also considered to reflect how such a System would Operate in a Production Environment.

-3. Retraining Strategy
+## 3. Retraining Strategy

-The final part of Day-13 defines a model retraining strategy to ensure the machine learning system remains accurate as new data becomes available.
+The Final Part of Day-13 defines a **Model Retraining Strategy** to ensure the Machine Learning System remains accurate as New Data becomes available.

-Retraining can be triggered through scheduled workflows or changes in data distribution.
-Updated datasets are generated from Delta tables, models are retrained and evaluated, and experiments are tracked using MLflow.
-The best-performing model is then redeployed to the inference pipeline.
+Retraining can be triggered through Scheduled Workflows or Changes in Data Distribution.
+Updated Datasets are generated from Delta Tables, Models are Retrained and Evaluated, & Experiments are tracked using MLflow.
+The Best-Performing Model is then redeployed to the Inference Pipeline.

-Key Note
+### Key Note

-There is no new code implementation in Day-13.
-The architecture, pipeline documentation, and retraining strategy are based entirely on insights derived from the code activities performed from Day-0 through Day-12 of the challenge.
+There is **No New Code Implementation in Day-13**.
+The Architecture, Pipeline Documentation, & Retraining Strategy are based entirely on Insights derived from the **Code Activities Performed from Day-0 through Day-12** of the Challenge.

-The goal of this stage is to translate individual experiments and implementations into a structured, production-oriented system design.
+The Goal of this Stage is to Translate Individual Experiments & Implementations into a **Structured, Production-Oriented System Design**.